virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

   ]
 }
 ```

-If you don't know the **ID** or a container hasn't been created yet, you can set a dynamic value using special placeholders.
+If you don't know the Node ID or a container hasn't been created yet, you can set a dynamic value using special placeholders.

 For example:
 ``` json